 - Positive screening tests for active, latent, or inadequately treated hepatitis B

-- Sensitivity or intolerance to any ingredient of ocrelizumab.
+- Sensitivity or intolerance to any ingredient (including excipients) of ocrelizumab.

 - Any additional exclusionary criterion as per ocrelizumab local label, if more stringent than the above.

 Irvine California 92617 United States

 - Los Angeles Biomedical Research Institute at Harbor-UCLA

 accepting new patients

 - Completion Date

 - Hoffmann-La Roche

 - Last Updated